neondatabase/neon-postgresql-expert/markdown/neon_code_readmes.md

 The first command creates `neon_superuser` and necessary roles.
 The second command creates `test` user and `neondb` database.
 You will see a connection string that connects you to the test user after running the second command.

+# Content from file ../neon/docker-compose/README.md:

+# Example docker compose configuration

+The configuration in this directory is used for testing Neon docker images: it is not intended for deploying a usable system.
+To run a development environment where you can experiment with a minature Neon system, use `cargo neon` rather than container images.

+This configuration does not start the storage controller, because the controller needs a way to reconfigure running computes, and no such thing exists in this setup.

 # Content from file ../neon/docs/SUMMARY.md:

 # Summary